kumarsecurityfocal/ProbeNetworkTools/DEPLOYMENT.md

 # ProbeOps Deployment Guide

-This document provides step-by-step instructions for deploying the ProbeOps application on AWS EC2 with an AWS RDS PostgreSQL database.
+This document provides step-by-step instructions for deploying the ProbeOps application on AWS EC2 with an AWS RDS PostgreSQL database, including the separate deployment of probe nodes using a Zero Trust Network Access (ZTNA) architecture.

 ## Prerequisites